tomdohnal/blog-posts/Migrating to SSR: part 2.md

 When you visit a website which uses SSR, the browser will fire a request, but, unlike with SPAs, the response contains all you need -- JavaScript files, HTML content *and* your data. **There are no spinners, skeletons -- no elements jumping around.
 The content is delivered faster, the time to the first paint improves.**

 However, like with every other tool, it might be an overkill for your usecase.
-Think about if improving your page load by a couple of hundreds milliseconds is worth i
+Think about if improving your page load by a couple of hundreds milliseconds is worth it.
+It might be crucial in for e-commerce sites (which are in an extremely competitive environment), but might be an overkill for application

 many platforms can benefit from SSG rather only where it matters (if the content is behind a login gate, not so much)